Mogulfrfr929/Webstack_test/README.md

-# RVshee Restaurant
+# RVishee Restaurant

 <img src="image0.jpeg"/>(https://66d3a99575f6ce9d315b81aa--sparkling-platypus-fd867a.netlify.app/image0.jpeg)

 ## The Project
 [**View the deployed site**](https://66d3a99575f6ce9d315b81aa--sparkling-platypus-fd867a.netlify.app/)

-RVshee is a modern, responsive website that showcases the offerings of a vibrant restaurant.
+RVishee is a modern, responsive website that showcases the offerings of a vibrant restaurant.
 The site is designed to highlight the restaurant's unique culinary experience, providing users with an intuitive and engaging platform to explore the menu, make reservations, and learn more about the restaurant's story.

 ## The Context